chrisburnell/chrisburnell.com/src/pages/ideas.md

 - figure out logic for pinned posts
 - figure out how to manage "RSS-only" posts (that become visible on the site after site.upcomingDaysLead)
-- get dates working in OG Images
+- get dates (and descriptions?) working in OG Images
     - https://github.com/KiwiKilian/eleventy-plugin-og-image
 - use new eleventy-img transform instead of image shortcode

 ## Admin

 - testimonials for /about and /cv
-- rework clients logo list into <marquee>
+- rework clients logo list into marquee
 - build a /now page that shows:
     - near-upcoming events
-    - reviews (books, games, etc?) that don't yet have a review (i.e. are currently being read/played/etc.)
+    - reviews (books, games, etc?) that don't yet have a rating (i.e. are currently being read/played/etc.)
 - finish transcript for "Middle Out in CSS"